Top US women’s soccer players: Who are the greatest icons?

 Kristine Lilly

-Kristine Lilly is another retired soccer player, who scored 130 goals for the US national team and is only behind Mia Humm and Abby Wambach, who we talked about already.
+Kristine Lilly is another retired soccer player, who scored 130 goals for the US national team and is only behind Mia Hamm and Abby Wambach, who we talked about already.
 She played for the North Carolina Tar Heels during her college days and transitioned into Tyresö FF in 1994 to start her senior career.
 After that, she spent time in multiple clubs, like Washington Warthogs, Delaware Genies, KIF Örebro DFF, and the Boston Breakers where she spent the longest time.

 She holds the record for most international caps earned by both men and women – 354 caps.
 Lilly was inducted into the US Soccer Hall of Fame in 2015 and receive multiple awards for her college and senior careers.
 She won the Olympic gold medal two times and a silver medal once, and also the FIFA World Cup Bronze Ball three times.